-- All departments and programs have been asked to set and work toward explicit goals for improving diversity in student admissions and enrollment.
+- All departments and programs are working toward explicit goals for improving diversity in student admissions and enrollment.

 - The committee has launched a Guest Artist Initiative that will provide supplementary funding for visiting artists and scholars who might expand our understanding as a college community of under-represented cultures and viewpoints.

 - All departments have established internal working groups, intersecting with the Fine Arts Diversity Committee, to review and establish guidelines and principles for diversity and inclusion within core academic curriculum and creative programming.